Visa and Application Information

 How does the application procedure work?

 First please read all of the intern webpages thoroughly so you can understand what this internship will entail.
-Then download a printable version of the application form from here.
-Then send us your completed application form up to the parent or guardian contact section and a copy of your resume by email.
-If we determine you are a suitable candidate, we will contact you to arrange a Skype interview time.
+Then fill out the form here.
+Then send us your resume and the attached pdf of your application form data that you will receive with your confirmation email.
+Be sure to rename the pdf file with your first and last names.
+If we determine you are a suitable candidate, we will contact you to arrange an online interview.
 If you pass the interview, we will ask you to send the complete application package including official transcripts, one or more signed letters of recommendation and a certification of enrollment by post.
 After we receive it and if you are accepted, we will submit your application to the administration for approval.
 Regarding references, they should be from advisors, teachers, employers, coaches or supervisors from places you have worked, studied, volunteered or done other significant activities.
 If you have studied Japanese, we would like at least one reference to be from a Japanese teacher.
 We also require contact information from a parent or legal guardian and your permission to contact them.
 This is not a reference.
 References from friends and relatives will not be accepted.

 When should I apply to have the best chance of being accepted?

 June and July are the most competitive.
 As we can only take a limited number of interns, we also encourage students to apply for other times of the year: spring (April to May), fall (September to December), and winter (December to January) internships.
 If we have many applicants, our fall and winter internships may fill up quickly.
 We recommend all interested students apply during the September to December period.